Family support: Basis in theories

-Family support is based in part on theories related to families, particularly family systems theory, ecological and support theories, community support theories, life-span and life course theories, family psycho-social theories, family empowerment theory, the work-home resources model, and positivistic theories, such as the sociology of acceptance.O'Connor, S. (1995).
-"We're all one family": The positive construction of people with disabilities by family members.
-In: S.J.
-Taylor, R. Bogdan, & Z.M.
-Lutfiyya, The variety of community experiences: Qualitative studies of family and community life. (pp. 67-77).
-Baltimore MD: Paul H. Brookes.Bronfenbrenner, U. (1979).
-The ecology of human development: Experiments in nature and design.
-Cambridge, MA: Harvard University Press.Macklin, E. (1973).
-"Adolescent development courses I and II: Life course theory".
-Ithaca, NY: Cornell University, School of Human Ecology.Olson, D. & Miller, B. (1984).
-"Family studies: Review yearbook".
-(Vol. 2).
-Beverly Hills, CA: Sage.
+Family support is based in part on theories related to families, particularly family systems theory, ecological and support theories, community support theories, life-span and life course theories, family psycho-social theories, family empowerment theory, the work-home resources model, and positivistic theories, such as the sociology of acceptance.
 In relation to services, basic policy concepts have included family-centeredness, capacity-based services, empowerment and participatory decision-making, and individualized (and appropriate) services, among others.
 Between the 1970s and 1990s, family support was developed in the context of community integration, building on the quarter-century work on the physical and social integration of families and their children.
 It differs from other models of family support developed in the context of employment programs, housing programs, nutrition, transportation, health care, or city emergency programs.
 These included: the Family Support Services of West Hawaii (including community and economic development activities), Family Support Services|Family Support Services of Amarillo (including employee assistance and family therapy), Family Support Services of Southeastern Pennsylvania (e.g., child welfare and early intervention), City of Chicago Family and Support Services (e.g., domestic violence, senior services). (brief web review, 2011).